MewsSystems/gitbook-booking-engine/booking-engine-api/operations/reservations.md

 ## Get reservation price

-Get a final price of requested reservation
+Get a total price for the requested reservations.

 ### Request